MU-Data-Science/EVA/README.md

        $ ~/EVA/scripts/run_variant_analysis.sh hs38 SRR062635

     h.
 The output of variant analysis is stored in a `.output.vcf` file.
+Download to your local machine using `scp`.

+       $ scp  -i /path/to/CloudLab/private_key_file  CloudLab_username@CloudLab_hostname:/path/to/the/output_VCF_file

-Such files can be further processed using widely available tools [scikit-allel](http://alimanfoo.github.io/2017/06/14/read-vcf.html), [VCFtools](https://vcftools.github.io/index.html), [GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360036711531-VariantsToTable).
+    A `.vcf` file can be further processed using readily available tools such as [scikit-allel](http://alimanfoo.github.io/2017/06/14/read-vcf.html), [VCFtools](https://vcftools.github.io/index.html), and [GATK](https://gatk.broadinstitute.org/hc/en-us/articles/360036711531-VariantsToTable).
 You can also use visualization tools such as [IGV](https://software.broadinstitute.org/software/igv/download).

 ### Simple steps to run the screen command